cisco/mindmeld/docs/source/domain_classification.rst

 Loading The Config
 ******************

 A model config file containing the Machine Learning model and feature settings needs to be defined.
-The format of the config file is explained in the section on "Configuring The Model" later on:
+The format of the config file is explained in the section on `Configuring The Model`_ later on:

 .. code-block:: python